PeteHitchen/trustmark-glossary/docs/trustmark-glossary.md

 # TrustMark Glossary

-> This glossary content is generated from the source spreadsheet.
-> To update it, edit the spreadsheet and re-run `export_glossary.py`.

 | Name | Definition | Type | Domain | Metric Calculation |
 | --- | --- | --- | --- | --- |
 | [Find & Fix]  Remediation Status (by Current Status) | Represents the current stage of remediation actions raised after audits:<br>Resolved: The remediation issue has been fully addressed and closed.<br>Needs Evidence: The installer or responsible party must provide evidence that the remediation has been completed.<br>Has Evidence: Evidence of remediation has been provided but is pending review or confirmation.<br>No Access: Remediation could not be completed because access to the property was not possible.<br>Overdue: The remediation deadline has passed without completion or sufficient evidence.<br>Escalated to Scheme Provider: The remediation issue has been escalated to the relevant scheme provider for further action due to non-resolution or severity. | Term | Assurance |  |